• Skip to primary navigation

 • If you're struggling to cut the fudge into slices, you can warm your knife by dipping it into boiling water and drying it immediately before using.

-How long will Smarties fudge last for?
+How long will Smartie fudge last for?

 Can I freeze it?

-Yes, Smartie fudge freezes really well.
+Yes, this fudge freezes really well.
 Pop the pieces into airtight containers and freeze for up to 2 months.
 When you're ready to eat it, it can be defrosted at room temperature or for a little longer in the fridge.
 Do not refreeze.

 3 squares of smartie fudge on top of one another